 Students have opportunity to engage in physical education activities conducted by the Department of Physical Education, University of Ruhuna.
-There is a physical education instructor in the Faculty of Allied Health Sciences to get further assistance for students' physical education activities.
+There is a physical education instructor in the FAHS to get further assistance for students' in physical education activities.
 Students can use all the sports facilities available in the FAHS, Faculty of Medicine/Engineering and University of Ruhuna.